 An inquiry into the nature of the self: beliefs and values; personal, physical, mental, social and spiritual health; human relationships including families, friends, communities, and cultures; rights and responsibilities; what it means to be human.

-Central Idea: People’s attributes, roles and relationships are developed through communication.
+Central Idea: People’s attributes, roles, and relationships are developed through communication.

 An inquiry into orientation in place and time; personal histories; homes and journeys; the discoveries, exploration and migrations of humankind; the relationships between and the interconnectedness of individuals and civilizations, from local and global perspectives.